godotengine/godot-docs/contributing/development/debugging/using_sanitizers.rst

         sudo sysctl kernel.randomize_va_space=0

-    And as soon as you are done with thread sanitizer, increase the ASLR entropy with:
+    And as soon as you are done with the thread sanitizer, increase the ASLR entropy with:

     .. code:: sh